eth-sri/eth-sri.github.io/_blogposts/synthid.md

 Finally, adding <span class="cache">caching</span> further drops spoofing success to $$4\%$$!
 This is caused by the fixed dataset of watermarked text containing less useful signal, as the cache often disables the watermark.

 In a simple attempt to improve spoofing success, we tried increasing the number of black-box queries, which indeed helps: tripling the number of queries from $$30k$$ to $$90k$$ brings spoofing success back to $$15\%$$, reversing the effect of the previous two modifications, and suggesting that spoofing may still be possible but much more costly.
-We finally notice that using the **Bayesian detector (BD)**, despite requiring training data and removing control of the FPR, further helps against spoofing, dropping the success rate to $$5\%$$.
+We finally notice that using the **Bayesian detector (BD)**, despite requiring training data and loosening the statistical guarantee, further helps against spoofing, dropping the success rate to $$5\%$$.
 As the SynthID-Text paper notes, to apply BD to some LLM, it should observe watermarked responses of _that LLM_, while unwatermarked examples are always taken from the human text distribution.
 This makes BD effectively a hybrid between a watermark detector and a [post-hoc detector](https://arxiv.org/pdf/2310.15264#page=12.62), flagging the joint presence of the watermark _and_ the specific LLM.
 This increases spoofing resistance, as the attacker will use a different model to produce spoofed texts.